Actions and Detail Panel

 Jill Bennett, 2012

 Much work in this area has been undertaken, but often outside the LIS domain, and in separate strands of the performing arts.
-Work in defining and documenting dance, visual art, performance, performance art and theatre has progressed in parallel, yet disparate projects, although the goals of documentation appear consistent.
+Work in defining and documenting dance, performance, performance art and theatre has progressed in parallel, yet disparate projects, although the goals of documentation appear consistent.

 This informal symposium aims to provide a forum for exchange of ideas, knowledge and understanding between academics, practitioners, professionals, performers, artists and anyone interested in documentation, preservation and access of performance and complex documents.

 Lyn Robinson is head of Library & Information Science at City University London.
 She is well known as course director for the library school #citylis.
-She has a longstanding interest in documents and documentation.
+Lyn has a longstanding interest in documents and documentation.

 Joseph Dunne is Research Associate at Rose Bruford College.
 His PhD research investigated how archiving and documentation strategies can become the genesis of site-based performance practice.
 Joseph’s specialisms include audience participation, performance re-enactments, cultural memory, and theatre legacies.